RubixDev/syntastica/examples/wasm/dioxus/README.md

 [here](https://rubixdev.github.io/syntastica/demos/dioxus/).

-When targeting `wasm32-unknown-unknown` as required by wasm-pack/wasm-bindgen (which is used by dioxus-web), the `syntastica-parsers-git` collection must be used and only parsers that don't use external C++ scanners are available.
+When targeting `wasm32-unknown-unknown` as required by wasm-pack/wasm-bindgen (which is used by dioxus), the `syntastica-parsers-git` collection must be used.

 You can run a development server locally using the Dioxus CLI by executing this
 command: